tezov/plugin_projet/README.md

 }
 ```

-- Catalog look something like this
+- Catalog json

   - You can have any level of json
   - You can use any name except
-    - name of project modules are reserved to be used to apply plugin
+    - name of modules are reserved to be used to apply plugin
   - You can use placeholder ${path of another value with dot separator}
-  - if a property is the name of a module, an array of plugin is expected.
-All plugin will be auto apply to each modules and also the catalog plugin.
+  - If a property is the name of a module, an array of plugin is expected.
+All plugin will be auto apply and also the catalog plugin to each modules

 ```
 {